 Very likely the main reason for the confusion over the different goals of corpus analysis is the fact that a corpus is intended to contain observations collected with a minimum of a priori assumptions.
-This fools many linguists, on both sides of the rationalist/empiricist divide, into thinking that corpus analysis itself must be conducted with a minimum of a priori assumptions.
+This fools many linguists, on both sides of the rationalist/empiricist divide, into thinking that corpus analysis itself must also be conducted with a minimum of a priori assumptions.
 However, this certainly is not how corpus analysis is usually employed in generative phonology, which adopts a decidedly rationalist, universalist approach.
-In fact, it can be argued, as I do in this section, that grammar-oriented corpus analysis cannot be done without making prior assumptions about what one is looking for.
+In fact, as I argue in this section, grammar-oriented corpus analysis cannot be done without making prior assumptions about what one is looking for.

-To set the scene for the quantitative models in section 3, the best way to explain why is with a statistical example.
-The chance probability of choosing any particular card from a deck is 1/52.
-This means that no matter which card you choose, the result is so unlikely to have occurred by chance that it meets the usual criterion for statistical significance (p = 1/52 = 0.019 < 0.05).
+To set the scene for the quantitative models in section 3, consider a simple statistical example.
+The chance probability of choosing any particular playing card from a deck is 1/52.
+This means that no matter which card one chooses, the result is so unlikely to have occurred by chance that it meets the usual criterion for statistical significance (p = 1/52 = .019 < .05).
 Yet clearly such a "finding" is meaningless without establishing ahead of time which card is expected.
-In a similar way, any set of n items in a corpus is just as unlikely to be selected for discussion as any other set of n items, and without prespecifying why one set represents a pattern and not the others (i.e. why the theorist considers them "grammatical"), there's no point trying to make an argument on p values alone.
+In a similar way, any set of n items in a corpus is just as unlikely to be selected for discussion as any other set of n items, and without prespecifying why one set represents a pattern and not the others (i.e. why the theorist considers them "grammatical"), there is no point trying to make an argument on p values alone.

 In other words, to make the case that a corpus pattern is statistically significant, one first has to define what will count as a "success."
 There are essentially two ways to do this.
-One is more rationalist: even before looking at the corpus, declare what pattern is predicted.
+One is more rationalist: even before looking at the corpus, declare what pattern is predicted based on universal principles.
 The other is more empiricist: look at the corpus, see what patterns seem to be present, and then test whether they are truly statistically significant (highly unlikely to have arisen by chance).
 In practice, both methods are often used in conjunction.
 For example, the more empiricist method is often used when studying a new phonological pattern in a previously unfamiliar language, but if the pattern can be expressed in terms of a universal principle, the more rationalist method is used to test the principle in other languages as well.

-It might be objected that there actually is a single "correct" analysis of a phonological corpus, and that is the grammar acquired by the child exposed to it, using her innate biases.
-These innate biases may, in principle, cause the learner to ignore a statistically significant pattern in a corpus, and instead focus on something else.
+It might be objected that there actually is a single "correct" analysis of a phonological corpus, namely the grammar acquired by the child exposed to it, using her innate biases.
+These innate biases may, in principle, cause the learner to ignore statistical significance entirely.
 For example, some corpus could have equal numbers of [+X] and [-X] words, but the child may still innately know that [+X] must be grammatical and [-X] ungrammatical.
-Such considerations aren't implausible, but they certainly don't undermine the case for corpus analysis.
+Such considerations are important (see Myers 2009a for further discussion), but they certainly do not undermine the case for corpus analysis.
 If the grammar is productive, it should leave a record in the corpus through earlier adult productions, so situations like this should be quite rare.
 Even if they do arise, they would do nothing more than add yet another argument for supplementing corpus analysis, which can only tell us what language producers did in the past, with experimental tests of contemporary speakers, which can tell us what language producers and comprehenders are doing today.